awsdocs/aws-control-tower-guide/doc_source/lifecycle-events.md

 # Lifecycle Events in AWS Control Tower<a name="lifecycle-events"></a>

 Some events logged by AWS Control Tower are *lifecycle events*\.
 A lifecycle event's purpose is to mark the *completion* of certain AWS Control Tower actions that change the state of resources\.
-Lifecycle events apply to resources that AWS Control Tower creates or manages, such as organizational units \(OUs\), accounts, and guardrails\.
+Lifecycle events apply to resources that AWS Control Tower creates or manages, such as organizational units \(OUs\), accounts, and controls\.

 **Characteristics of AWS Control Tower lifecycle events**
 + For each lifecycle event, the event log shows whether the originating Control Tower action completed successfully, or failed\.